-- (1) Standard Silver Nitrate 0.1 N - (2) Dilute Nitric acid 1 + 4 - (3) Ferric alum indicator Prepare a saturated solution of Ferric ammonium sulphate - (4) Standard Potassium thiocyanate solution 0.1 N till all the Sod.
+- (1) Standard Silver Nitrate 0.1 N - (2) Dilute Nitric acid 1 + 4 - (3) Ferric alum indicator Prepare a saturated solution of Ferric ammonium sulphate - (4) Standard Potassium thiocyanate solution 0.1 N

+Take 1-2 gm of the dried material (obtained after determination of moisture) in a 250 mL beaker and add 50 mL of distilled water free from chloride and heat on a water bath till all the Sod.
 Chloride goes into solution.
-Filter in a 250 ml conical flask and wash with distilled water till the washings are free from chloride.
-Add 20 ml of dilute nitric acid and a known volume of standard silver nitrate sufficient to precipitate all the chloride.
-Add 1 ml of ferric alum indicator and titrate with standard Potassium thiocyanate solution until a permanent light brown colour appears
+Filter in a 250 mL conical flask and wash with distilled water till the washings are free from chloride.
+Add 20 mL of dilute nitric acid and a known volume of standard silver nitrate sufficient to precipitate all the chloride.
+Add 1 mL of ferric alum indicator and titrate with standard Potassium thiocyanate solution until a permanent light brown colour appears